FortinetSecDevOps/technical-recipe-azure-fgt-automation-stitch/docs/content/03/2_Task1.md

 weight: 2
 ---

-In this task create the trigger for when an Admin logs in or out or fails to login.

 ### Task 1 - Create Automation Trigger

+This task creates the trigger for when an Admin logs in or out or fails to login.

 1. **Login** to the FortiGate using the IP address and credentials from the Terraform output.
 1. **Click** through any opening screens for FortiGate setup actions, no changes are required.